blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-17/index.md

 ### Async tasks

-I was hoping that something similar to javasscript's `async/await` primitives were available in the language.
+I was hoping that something similar to javascript's `async/await` primitives were available in the language.
 Looks like `Task.async` and `Task.await` are the equivalent.
 Here's [an example][async-tasks].

 ## Sources